-If your credit score falls between 580 to 669, your business loan options are slightly more limited than those with good or excellent credit.
+If your credit score falls between 580 and 669, your business loan options are slightly more limited than those with good or excellent credit.
 However, these lenders offer clear terms and a wide variety of loans to help you finance the next phase of your business.

-How we picked these best business lenders
+How we picked these business lenders

 Loan amount